Securing long-term financing =>> Financial sutainability =>>

 Global coordination by FTF ensures consistency, provides oversight, and enables the process to be continually improved and streamlined through on-going feedback from countries, partners, and the IRC.

 Use of regional mechanisms enhances efficiency and facilitates sharing of lessons learned and best practices.

 The FSP process empowers the government to know its costs for immunization, plan for financing and make more rational allocative decisions.

 If GAVI does not support countries in their efforts towards sustainable financing, both the continuation of the enhanced immunization programs and outlook for the introduction of future vaccines and technologies are doubtful.

 ||Coordinating partner/ support partners

-• Sharing issues/best practices/lessons learned among countries and partners at all levels.
+• Best practices/lessons learned successfully shared among countries and partners at country, regional, and global levels.

 Detailed information on activities

 FTF will contract out responsibility for FSP preparation support to partner agencies and entities through a competitive bidding process.
 It is envisaged that regional partners will provide a critical link and bridge in the provision of support to countries.